ConcurrentDictionary + closure = đź’”

 }

-You can see that the version that captures the variable is about 77% slower and allocates 84% more!
-Allocations are very important because it means that the Garbage Collector may block your application later to free all the allocated objects.
+The version that captures the variable is about 77% slower and allocates 84% more.
+Excessive allocations matter because the Garbage Collector may pause your application to reclaim the allocated memory.

 #Roslyn analyzer